avoceteditors/wulfila/README.rst

 Dictionaries
 ******************

+Wulfila uses SQLite databases to store dictionary data for quick reference.
+These dictionaries receive limited processing to render them into a useful state for the tool.

+Current dictionaries and their sources:

-* Old Norse (``wulfila --lang on``) uses a public domain release of the Cleasby-Vigfuson Icelandic-English Ditionary, as provided by the `Germanic Lexicon Project <http://www.germanic-lexicon-project.org/texts/oi_cleasbyvigfusson_about.html>`_.
+* **Old Norse** (``wulfila --lang on``) uses a public domain release of the Cleasby-Vigfuson Icelandic-English Ditionary, as provided by the `Germanic Lexicon Project <http://www.germanic-lexicon-project.org/texts/oi_cleasbyvigfusson_about.html>`_.